Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 #### Sequence diagrams

-__Figure 4: Initilization flow__
+##### __Figure 4: Initilization flow__
 ![](images/init_seq.png)

 1. Bind to Events
-The ArsOrch component binds to relevant events to start monitoring and processing ARS-related interfaces.
+    * The ArsOrch component binds to relevant events to start monitoring and processing ARS-related interfaces.

 2. Get ARS SAI Capabilities
-ArsOrch retrieves ARS capabilities from the SAI layer and saves them in STATE_DB.
+    * ArsOrch retrieves ARS capabilities from the SAI layer and saves them in STATE_DB.

 3. Add ARS_PROFILE Table
-The CONFIG_DB adds the ARS_PROFILE table, which defines the ARS configuration parameters.
+    * The CONFIG_DB adds the ARS_PROFILE table, which defines the ARS configuration parameters.
 ArsOrch uses this to create the ARS SAI profile.

+4. Add ARS_NEXTHOP_GROUP Table
+    * The CONFIG_DB adds the ARS_NEXTHOP_GROUP table, which defines the ARS specific nexthop configuration parameters.
+ArsOrch uses this to create the ARS SAI object.

+5. Add ARS_NEXTHOP_GROUP_PREFIX/ARS_NEXTHOP_GROUP_MEMBER Table
+    * The CONFIG_DB adds the ARS_NEXTHOP_GROUP_PREFIX and/or ARS_NEXTHOP_GROUP_MEMBER tables, which define how ARS nexthop group is identified.

-4. Add ARS_INTERFACE Table
+5. Add ARS_INTERFACE Table
-The CONFIG_DB adds the ARS_INTERFACE table, causing ArsOrch to enable ARS on the corresponding ports.
+    * The CONFIG_DB adds the ARS_INTERFACE table, causing ArsOrch to enable ARS on the corresponding ports.

-__Figure 5: Interface update flow__
+##### __Figure 5: Interface update flow__
 ![](images/if_update.png)

 1. Link UP Notification
-The PortsOrch component detects a link state change and notifies ArsOrch when a port transitions to the "UP" state.
+    * The PortsOrch component detects a link state change and notifies ArsOrch when a port transitions to the "UP" state.

 2. Set Port Scaling Factor
-Based on the port's speed, PortsOrch determines the appropriate scaling factor.
+    * Based on the port's speed, PortsOrch determines the appropriate scaling factor.
 The scaling factor is then set in the SAI layer through the syncd component to adjust the port's behavior accordingly.

-__Figure 6: ARS Nexthop group table creation flow__
+##### __Figure 6: ARS Nexthop group table creation flow__
 ![](images/ars_nhg_create.png)

 1. Add ARS_NEXTHOP_GROUP Table